PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Label-guided Data Augmentation for Prompt-based Tuning

 \subsection{Augmented Prompt-based Tuning}

-To enrich the training data for few-shot text classification, it is natural to utilize data augmentation methods such as token-level or sentence-level augmentations for fine-tuning~\cite{chen2021empirical}.
-Most of existing data augmentation methods are focusing on enlarging training data conditioned on the original label space.
-Orthogonal to previous augmentation methods, our method incorporates label semantic information into prompt-tuning via augmenting sample-label pairs rather than only augmenting samples.
+To enrich the training data for the few-shot text classification task, it is natural to utilize data augmentation methods such as token-level or sentence-level augmentation for fine-tuning~\cite{DBLP:conf/acl/FengGWCVMH21,li2021data,pluscec2023data}.
+Most of the existing data augmentation methods focus on enlarging training data conditioned on the original label space.
+Orthogonal to previous augmentation methods, our method incorporates label semantic information into prompt-tuning via augmenting instance-label pairs rather than only augmenting instances.
 For $(x, y) \in \mathcal{D}_{\text{train}}$, we have obtained the corresponding label word set $\mathcal{V}_y = \{v_y^1, v_y^2, ..., v_y^{k_y}\}$.
 Then we can include $ \{(x,v_y^1), (x,v_y^2), ..., (x,v_y^{k_y})\}$ for augmentation.
-Let $\tilde{\mathcal{D}}_{\text{train}}$ denotes the augmented dataset.
-The resultant dataset can be denoted as follows,
+Let $\tilde{\mathcal{D}}_{\text{train}}$ denote the augmented dataset.
+The resultant dataset can be denoted as:

-In the tuning process, we follow the MLM training paradigm and minimize the negative log-likelihood on the whole training set $\tilde{\mathcal{D}}_{\text{train}}$.
+In the training process, we follow the MLM training paradigm and minimize the negative log-likelihood on the whole augmented training set $\tilde{\mathcal{D}}_{\text{train}}$.
 The optimization objective is: